Becoming a Subscriber or Member

 Are there tours of the Opera House? -Top

 The San Francisco Opera Guild offers docent–led tours of the War Memorial Opera House during the performance season.
 For more information, or to schedule a tour, please visit our Tours section.
-The San Francisco War Memorial and Performing Arts Center also provides a tour every Monday, except holidays, which includes the War Memorial Opera House, War Memorial Veterans Building (including the Herbst Theatre and the Green Room), Louise M. Davies Symphony Hall, and Harold L. Zellerbach Rehearsal Hall.
+The San Francisco War Memorial and Performing Arts Center also provides a tour every Monday, except holidays, which includes the War Memorial Opera House, Louise M. Davies Symphony Hall, and Harold L. Zellerbach Rehearsal Hall.
 For more information and tour schedule, call the Performing Arts Center Tours at (415) 552-8338, or click here.

 How do I reach Lost and Found? -Top

 San Francisco Opera’s Lost and Found is located at the checkroom at the south end of the main lobby.
 Lost items can be claimed during performances.
-Following all performances, unclaimed items are sent to the War Memorial and Performing Arts Center, 401 Van Ness Avenue.
+Following all performances, unclaimed items are sent to the War Memorial and Performing Arts Center, 25 Van Ness Avenue, Suite 800, Room 110.
 To claim lost items, call (415) 621-6600, Monday to Friday, between 8am and 5pm.

 What dining options are near the War Memorial Opera House? -Top